 Tracy and Jane were third in the lightweight double.

 Jane then substituted for Robyn Morris, who was ill, in the stroke seat of the lightweight quad, winning their four-boat final by 2.04 seconds with the third and fourth crews well behind.
 Tegwen Rooks had taken over the steering at bow from Sarah Birch.

 Guin won the B final of the single sculls after taking the lead in the last 500m from Gina Douglas of Australia.
 Katherine was third, crossing the line 5.24 seconds after Guin who was subsequently re-confirmed as the GB single sculler for the rest of the season.

-The Women’s Sports Foundation wrote that the openweight quad, “Who were racing for selection for the World Championships… produced a terrifying second half of their race to come from nowhere to finish well in the pack.”
+The Women’s Sports Foundation wrote that the openweight quad of Ali, Alison, Elise and Rowan, “Who were racing for selection for the World Championships… produced a terrifying second half of their race to come from nowhere to finish well in the pack.”
 The split times show them having the fastest third 500m of any crew, after the slowest second 500m, and they finished just 0.2 seconds behind Ukraine who were fourth, but 3.54 seconds off the bronze medallists and 8.45 off gold.